data-mill-cloud/data-mill/infrastructure/README.md

 ## 1. Infrastructure setup
 * LOCATION: local (-l) to the node by installing minikube, remote (-r) to a VM or a Cluster
 * ACTION: install (-i) the components or delete them (-d) using Helm
-* CONFIG: the default config file for each component is config.yaml, -f [filename] defines a different project config file
+* FLAVOUR_FILE: the default config file for each component is config.yaml, -f [filename] defines a different project config file (aka flavour)
 * COMPONENT: runs the ACTION only for the specific component, regardless of the project flavour

 ```